Data Systems/Reporting Requirements

 The collection and reporting of accurate, complete and timely enrollment, and disenrollment data is of vital importance to the successful operation of the AHCCCS health service delivery system.
 It is necessary for providers to submit specific data on each person who is actively receiving services from the health system.
 As such, it is important for provider staff (e.g., intake workers, clinicians, data entry staff) to have a thorough understanding of why it is necessary to collect the data, how it can be used and how to accurately label the data.
 This policy has particular relevance for those providers that conduct assessments, ongoing service planning, and annual updates.
 This data in turn is used by the AHCCCS to:

-- Monitor and report on outcomes of individuals in active care (e.g., changes in diagnosis, employment/educational status, behavioral health category, substance use,);
+- Monitor and report on outcomes of individuals in active care (e.g. employment/educational status, substance use);

 - Comply with federal and state funding and/or grant requirements;